 Most importantly, trip insurance can provide health insurance and medical transportation if you need to be flown home or to a treatment facility.
 That alone is worth the cost of the insurance.
 Most commercial insurance, including Medicare, does not cover medical expenses in a foreign country.
 Again, you need to check the policy to see what is covered and the coverage limits.

 The recent COVID-19 pandemic highlighted the importance of buying insurance that will allow you to cancel for any reason.
 That would protect you if travel warnings or quarantines are implemented before you travel or if you just don’t feel safe traveling.
-However, once you are on a trip and become ill, the medical insurance will not cover illnesses that you develop if you traveled to a country that was known to have a problem with that illness and you ignored the warning.
-That means, if you traveled to China after the travel warning for COVID-19 was in place and you contracted the virus, the medical coverage in the travel insurance would not cover your treatment or transportation.
-Claims due to known, foreseeable, or expected events, epidemics, government prohibitions, warnings, or travel advisories or fear of travel are generally not covered, and coverage can vary by state.
+Since the pandemic became worldwide, most travel insurance is covering COVID like any other illness.
+If you contract it before your travel, you would be able to make a claim if you have to cancel your trip.
+If you become ill while you are on travel, the terms of the trip interruption coverage would apply.
+However, some companies are still considering COVID as a known hazard and it is not covered if you contract it during your travels.
+Claims due to known, foreseeable, or expected events, epidemics, government prohibitions, warnings, or travel advisories, or fear of travel are generally not covered, and coverage can vary by state.
+We can help you find an insurance plan that is right for you.

-Most insurance will require you to pay these costs upfront.
+Most insurance will require you to pay covered expenses upfront.
 You need to keep all your receipts and submit your claim when you return from your trip.

 One thing you need to know is that the trip interruption coverage only starts when your trip starts.
 If the airlines make changes to your travel schedule before your trip that cause you to incur extra costs like hotel stays, they are not covered by the insurance.

-Travel is unpredictable, but with trip insurance, you can at least have the peace of mind that many of your financial costs will be covered should things go wrong.
+Travel is unpredictable, but with trip insurance, you can at least have the peace of mind that many of your financial and medical costs will be covered should things go wrong.